Cancer (delay in diagnosis and treatment)

 Cancer claims are amongst the most challenging claims handled.

-Claims predominantly relate to apparent delay in appropriate investigation and hence identification of the patient’s cancer.
+Claims commonly arise when there has been a delay in appropriate investigation and hence identification of the patient’s cancer.
 Claims often allege that the resulting delay has caused harm (in some cases with tragic consequences) both through a delay in commencement of treatment to counter the cancer and also through the cancer’s progression in the period before such treatment is begun.

 To bring a claim it is not necessary that the cancer has already recurred.
-Claims have (and can) be brought on the basis that because of the delay in treatment and consequent progress of their cancer, the patient has an increased chance of recurrence, even though this has not occurred yet.
+Claims have (and can) be brought on the basis that because of the delay in treatment and consequent progress of their cancer, the patient has an increased chance of recurrence, even though this has not yet occurred.

-Although not always the case, cancer claims generally relate to care provided by GPs, radiologists and pathology services.
-There are, for example, well established principles a general practitioner should follow with a patient presenting with breast lumps, the so called ‘triple test’ etc.
+Although not always the case, cancer claims often relate to care provided by GPs, radiologists and pathology services.
+There are, for example, well established principles a general practitioner should follow with a patient presenting with breast lumps, the so called ‘triple test’ etc. Similar standard practices exist in relation to many other types of cancer, including skin cancers (melanoma, SCC, BCC), prostate cancer, bowel cancer, ovarian and cervical cancer.

-Unfortunately claims also have arisen in relation to treatment once cancer is identified in terms of the form and manner of treatment provided.
+Unfortunately claims also have arisen in relation to treatment once cancer is identified, both as to the form and manner of treatment provided.

 Through our experience in such claims we have established contacts with independent GPs, radiologists, surgeons and oncologists able to assist in handling such claims and gathering appropriate evidence as to the quality of the care provided, how the position would have altered had earlier intervention occurred etc.